SlybootsStudio/iqrpg.guide/market/tokenstore.md

 # Token Store

+> Patch 20 added new boss token milestones, and new jewel slots.

 > Patch 12 made changes to the token store and dungeoneering tokens.
 The 6th Rune slot was added, which created renewed demand for Runic Leather, the price of which was drastically reduced in the token store.
 Acquisition of boss tokens was also changed to be more favorable to help support this change.
 >